melanke/Watch.JS/README.md

 [Try out](http://jsfiddle.net/z2sJr/9/)

-## Chill out, no surprises, only expected attributes will not be considered
+## Chill out, no surprises, only expected attributes will be considered

 After declaring a watcher for some object, when you add new attributes to this object and/or change it, the watcher will not be invoked.
 If you want the new attributes to be observed you need to specify the name of this new attributes.